Operations with tasks

 console.log(list.getParentIds({ id: "1.2" })); // []

-You can find the tasks that match the specified criteria with the help of the setFilter() method.
-The method supports the strict mode of filtering that allows you to filter tasks by the exact match.
+Find tasks that match the specified criteria with the setFilter() method.
+The method supports the strict mode for exact-match filtering.
+The snippet below filters tasks by a hashtag:

 // filter data by the specified rules